streamlit/docs/content/library/get-started/multipage-apps/index.md

 # Multipage apps

 As apps grow large, it becomes useful to organize them into multiple pages.
-This makes the app easier to manage as a developer, and easier to navigate as a user.
-Streamlit provides a friction-less way to create multipage apps.
+This makes the app easier to manage as a developer and easier to navigate as a user.
+Streamlit provides a frictionless way to create multipage apps.
 Pages are automatically shown in a nice navigation widget inside the app sidebar, and clicking on a page will navigate to it without reloading the frontend — making app browsing incredibly fast!

-On the [previous page](/library/get-started/create-an-app), we created a "single-page app" to explore a public Uber dataset for pickups and drop-offs in New York City.
+We created a "single-page app" to explore a public Uber dataset for pickups and drop-offs in New York City on the [previous page](/library/get-started/create-an-app).
 In this guide, let’s learn how to create multipage apps.
-Once we have a solid foundation on what it takes to create multipage apps, let’s actually build one for ourselves in the [next section](/library/get-started/multipage-apps/create-a-multipage-app)!
+Once we have a solid foundation on what it takes to create multipage apps, let’s build one for ourselves in the [next section](/library/get-started/multipage-apps/create-a-multipage-app)!

 ## Structuring multipage apps

-In this guide, let's understand what it takes to create multipage apps, including how to define pages, how to structure and run multipage apps as well as how to navigate between pages in the user interface.
+In this guide, let's understand what it takes to create multipage apps, including how to define pages, structure and run multipage apps, and navigate between pages in the user interface.
 Once you've understood the basics, you can jump right into the [next section](/library/get-started/multipage-apps/create-a-multipage-app) to convert the familiar `streamlit hello` command into a multipage app!

 ## Run a multipage app